FeedMapping/Schema/README.md

 ## [Next Target: Tabulate Prime by 618](https://eq19.github.io/parser)

 Within this development we will discuss about the interconnection between 168 and 618.
-Hete we will discuss mote detail about the sequence in the [DNA Recombination](#introduction).
+Hereafter we will discuss mote detail about the sequence in the [DNA Recombination](#introduction).

 [![Remote Theme](https://user-images.githubusercontent.com/36441664/87265280-9b985880-c4ec-11ea-8af1-403fe5648fc5.gif)](https://eq19.github.io/scheme)